-Through the yearly review of investments in debt instruments, the Fund shall draw a yearly transition matrix to compute account-based PD over the one-year horizon for the past 5 years.
+Through the yearly review of financial assets, the Fund shall draw a yearly transition matrix to compute account-based PD over the one-year horizon for the past 5 years.
 These PDs will be grouped as per credit ratings.
 This rating migration shall capture the movement of obligors into default at yearly intervals.
 An average default rate of the 5 yearly transition matrices provides the through the cycle PDs.
 IFRS 9 requires the use of a PD that is a 'point-in-time' (PiT PD) estimate reflecting current forecasts of future economic conditions.
-To derive PiT PDs, the Fund will annually source macro-economic forecast data for selected variables from appropriate sources.
+To derive PiT PDs, the Fund will annually source macroeconomic forecast data for selected variables from appropriate sources.